 - You can plan to spend nights together in his bed, if it's an option and if it's larger than yours, rather than bunk up in your cozy twin.
 If this is a possibility, maybe you can designate nights together at his place.

-To explore other possible options, take a moment to think about why it's so important for you two to sleep in the same bed.
+To explore other possible options, take a moment to think about what it means for you two to sleep in the same bed.
 Is it so that the two of you can have sex?
 If so, is it possible that when you two are ready for sleep, your boyfriend sleeps elsewhere, either in your room (such as on the floor) or in his bed?
 Maybe you both like to sleep together so you can share intimate moments.
-If so, what if you both plan nights in bed to cuddle, say while you talk or watch a movie, but then when it's time for sleeping, you sleep in separate places?
+If so, what if you both plan nights in bed to cuddle, say while you talk or watch a movie, but when it's time for sleeping, you sleep in separate places?
 It's not an uncommon arrangement, nor is not touching each other during sleep.

 Have you discussed this with your boyfriend?
 Is he having a similar experience of not sleeping well in your bed?
 If you haven't talked with him about this yet, it may be worth having a chat to let him know you're struggling to sleep well.
 Sometimes a situation like this can cause anxiety for one or both persons, in which case, raising the issue is a proactive strategy for the health of the relationship.
 Perhaps you two could devise a new plan that suits both your needs, and opens the door to better sleep together.